memosapp/memos/apps/backend/src/__tests__/README.md

 # Backend Unit Tests

-This directory contains minimal unit tests for the Memos backend API endpoints.
+This directory previously contained unit tests for the Memos backend API endpoints.
+The tests were removed during project cleanup as they were outdated and referenced the old PostgreSQL-based architecture.

-## Test Files
+## Future Testing

-- `simple-test.ts` - Basic unit tests for core API functionality
-- `health.test.ts` - Health endpoint tests (requires Jest setup)
-- `memo.test.ts` - Memo endpoints tests (requires Jest setup)
-- `search.test.ts` - Search endpoints tests (requires Jest setup)
+New tests should be written to work with the current Supabase-based architecture:

 ## Running Tests